idaholab/virtual_test_bed/doc/content/microreactors/hpmr_h2/hpmr_h2_model.md

 ## Cross Sections

 Serpent (v.
 2.1.32) was used to generate the multigroup cross sections for the HPMR-H$_2$ problem.
 The ENDF/B-VIII.0 continuous energy library was utilized to leverage the $YH_x$ scattering libraries, which was then converted into an 11-group structure to perform the calculations.
+The conversion is performed via ISOXML (which is contained within Griffin) by reading the Serpent tallies and converting them into a multigroup XS library readable by Griffin.
 The group upper boundaries are reported in the [table-floating1].

 !table id=table-floating1 caption=Energy group (upper) boundries for the 11-group structure used in the Griffin model [!citep](Terlizzi2023).
 | Group | Energy (MeV) | Group | Energy (MeV) |